tlamadon/bipartitepandas/docs/source/internal.rst

 Overview
 ---------

-The main BipartitePandas API is split into 8 classes, 3 of which are base classes.
-It also has 2 modules for clustering: one for computing measures and one for grouping on measures.
+The main BipartitePandas API is split into eight classes, three of which are base classes and one of which is for simulating bipartite data.
+It also has two modules for clustering: one for computing measures and one for grouping on measures.
 BipartitePandas is canonically imported using

   .. code-block:: python